MarteniqueH/Flower-Shop/README.md

 Lines 159-172: Added two unit tests (getMinInventory and getMaxInventory) to test the minimum and maximum inventory fields for both InhousePart and OutsourcedPart

 ## Part J - Remove the class files for unsued validators for clean code
+File: src/main/java/com/example/demo/validators
+Removed class with 0 usages all other validators being used